mokkang/GearIN-Monolithic/Backend/Readme.md

     - users
 ```

-*Note: for username and passwords evict ".com/.domain" for email and that will passwords for example "test@test.com" pass will be "test@test"*
+*Note: for username and passwords evict ".com/.domain" from email and that will passwords for example "test@test.com" pass will be "test@test"*

 ## Folder Structure